 Duration and Honours

 The degree is of four years duration, for both the pass and honours degrees.
 Honours is available to meritorious students who complete an alternative set of units of study in the final year of the program.
+All student may elect to take an advanced coursework program as an alternative to honours.
 Part time study is also available.

 The course is based at our Camperdown campus for the first three years, but you will also make use of the faculty’s large animal teaching and research facilities at the University's farms and Camden campus.
 In your final year, you will complete an advanced coursework program, and if you choose to undertake honours, also gain specialist research skills by completing an individual research project in an animal science area of interest.
 You may choose to pursue your advanced studies at either of the two campuses, depending on your area of interest.